SELFIE DEFENSE TRAINING:

 • Over time, secret ballots became widespread to prevent voter fraud, coercion, and bribery.

-• Most states have laws protecting the secret ballot that were written many decades ago, and have not kept up to date with the development of cell phones and the internet, increased absentee voting, and changes regarding how people engage with the election process.
+• Most states have laws protecting the secret ballot that were written many decades ago but have not kept up to date with the development of cell phones and the internet, increased absentee voting, and changes regarding how people engage with the election process.

 • Taking and posting a “ballot selfie” on social media is a popular and effective way to encourage people to vote, especially younger people.

-• Many states prohibit taking photos at polling locations, in order to protect privacy and limit disruptions, but these laws do not always address whether taking a “ballot selfie” is legal or illegal.
+• Many states prohibit taking photos at polling locations, in order to protect privacy and limit disruptions, but these laws do not always clearly address whether taking a “ballot selfie” is legal.

-• Advocacy organizations are concerned that laws prohibiting ballot selfies are tools of voter suppression, and another way to criminalize ordinary behavior.
+• Advocacy organizations are concerned that laws prohibiting ballot selfies are tools of voter suppression, and another way to criminalize ordinary behavior that has disparate impact on marginalized populations.

 • Courts have recognized a strong First Amendment right to take a ballot selfie, as protected political speech.

-• Today, ballot selfies are legal in 24 states, and unlawful in 13 states.
+• Today, ballot selfies are legal in 25 states, and unlawful in 13 states.
 7 states have laws prohibiting ballot selfies at polling locations, but not when casting a mail-in or absentee ballot.
-5 states, D.C., and Puerto Rico have laws governing ballot selfies that are unclear.
+9 states have laws governing ballot selfies that are unclear.

-• Three states, New Hampshire, Indiana, and Georgia, have recently passed laws banning ballot selfies that courts have either struck down, or barred from being enforced.
+• Three states, New Hampshire, Indiana, and Georgia, have laws on the books banning ballot selfies that courts have either struck down or barred from being enforced.

-• States should update their laws to explicitly allow voters the right to take a ballot selfie, and prevent voter fraud and bribery without curtailing free speech.
+• States should update their laws to explicitly allow voters the right to take a ballot selfie, and find ways to prevent voter fraud and bribery without curtailing free speech.

 • For over a century, the right to cast a secret ballot has been a cornerstone of the American system of governance.
 In the early years of our history, instead of voting in private, the white male property owners who were eligible to vote did so by voicing their chosen candidate’s name out loud at the local courthouse.
 The first paper ballots arrived in the early nineteenth century, but it was not until the end of the century that secret ballots became a widespread practice.